 Note that there is no public transportation all the way to Samish Island.

-And see also the ride board
+And see also our carpooling site

 for setting up ride shares.

-Samish "Campground" does not require camping.
+Samish Island "Campground" does not require camping.
 There are two types of cabins: rustic cabins, which are simple plywood cabins built in the 1950's - they have heat, beds, and share campground bathroom buildings; and e-cabins, which are modern motel-level buildings where two units share a bathroom.

 The 40 rustic cabins are quieter and simpler but one must walk across the lawn to the bathrooms.